 As said, nowadays, the most common .bak files are those of databases, such as SQL Server.
 There are still other programs or applications that might create these types of files, with the .bak extension (like SqlBak).
-You can find a more detailed list of software products which can create .bak files, here.
+You can find a more detailed list of software products that can create .bak files, here.

-Since this file-name extension is used for backup files of any type and there is no standard format which creates a .bak file, each program can create its own format of a backup, with the same .bak extension.
+Since this file-name extension is used for backup files of any type and there is no standard format that creates a .bak file, each program can create its own format of a backup, with the same .bak extension.

 How to open a .bak file?

 Since we said that a .bak file can be created by different software systems and if you do not have any information about the origin of the file or the program that it was created from, then you need to pass through some additional steps in order to get the information from the backup file.

 Not knowing details about the file’s history, like the program it originates from, then what you can do is just try and see if there is a restore option for your file.